Aircloak/aircloak/central/README.md

 If you need to repopulate the database, you can run `make recreate-db`.
 Keep in mind that this will erase all of your existing data, so use with caution.
 To recreate the test database, you can run `MIX_ENV=test make recreate-db`

-Notice that the statistics page of Central is not going to work locally.
-It relies on an nginx instance for proxying the requests to within the MPI network.
-We could have setup a separate [Shiny server](https://www.rstudio.com/products/shiny/shiny-server/) locally for development purposes, but this seems so low priority to the point of being pointless.

 #### HTTPS endpoint